To qualify for this Vascular Discovery: From Genes to Medicine award you must meet the following deadlines:

 - Service to our scientific community and the AHA

-The first-prize winner will receive an engraved plaque and $1,000, plus a $500 stipend to defray travel costs.
-Other finalists will each receive a plaque and a $500 travel stipend.
+The first-prize winner will receive a $1,000 cash prize.
+The winner and finalists will each receive an engraved plaque and a $500 travel stipend, if presenting at a face-to-face meeting.

 How to Apply